-Buffalo police department share all reports involving students with UB’s University police which review and forward to UB's office of judicial affairs for evaluation for potential university code of conduct violations.
+Buffalo police department share all reports involving students with UB’s University police which review and forward to UB's office of Student Conduct and Advocacy for evaluation for potential university code of conduct violations.

-Should a student’s action be ruled as violating the conduct code, Disciplinary action from the office of judicial affairs can range from mandated drug and alcohol classes and community service hours, to long-term suspension and expulsion
+Should a student’s action be ruled as violating the conduct code, Disciplinary action from the office of Student Conduct and Advocacy can range from mandated drug and alcohol classes and community service hours, to long-term suspension and expulsion

 If you have additional questions, please contact: